dliedke/LikeAllStrava/README.md

 Give kudos to people's workouts in Strava automatically.

-In first run the application will ask for you login (email), password and complete name in Strava and save it encrypted in config file for next runs.
+In first run the application will ask for complete name in Strava and save it encrypted in config file for next runs.

+Make sure to open Edge and login manually in Strava before running this application.

+Because of remote port needed it will close all Edge instances before loading Strava.

 # Follow more people